N Ireland party leader pans Pelosi's warning on Brexit terms | Politics

 - United Kingdom

-Northen Ireland is the only part of the U.K. that shares a land border with an EU member country - the Republic of Ireland - and required special attention when the U.K. withdrew from the EU.
+Northen Ireland is the only part of the UK that shares a land border with an EU nation - the Republic of Ireland - and required special attention when the UK withdrew from the EU.

 “As I have stated in my conversations with the prime minister, the foreign secretary and members of the House of Commons, if the United Kingdom chooses to undermine the Good Friday Accords, the Congress cannot and will not support a bilateral free trade agreement with the United Kingdom,” Pelosi said.